5l1v3r1/token-hunter/README.md

 `./token-hunter.py -g 123456`

-The simplest use case is to return all the projects associated with a group by providing the group ID.
+The simplest use case is to return all the project URLs associated with a group by providing the group ID with the `-g` switch.
 You can find the group ID underneath the group name in the GitLab UI.
 No token searches are performed with this configuration.

 `./token-hunter.py -gm 123456`